dalehamel/mctop-tool-example/docs/00600-mctop-bcc-tool.md

 ```
 ### ucalls.py

-Another great example that I spent a lot of time disecting was ucalls.py,
+Another great example that I spent a lot of time dissecting was ucalls.py,
 which is the script that powers `rubycalls` and other USDT tools in bcc.
 In
 does a little bit of meta programming, so that it can share the same code
 across languages.
 For instance, for ruby it sets the probe points here: